 Recurrent abdominal pain or discomfort 1 days/month in the past 3 months associated with two or more of the following:

-In Canada, IBS prevalence has been found to be 13.5% and 12.1% respectively.
+Irritable bowel syndrome (IBS) is thought to affect up to 18% of the Canadian population – having one of the highest prevalence of IBS in the world (1).
+IBS affects significantly more women than men and is one of the most common causes for work and school absenteeism.
 While IBS does not cause any permanent damage to the bowel or lead to cancer or any other major illnesses, living with IBS is painful, and puts a great deal of stress on people who suffer symptoms.
-The good news is, that even though IBS is a chronic and long term condition, it ismanageable over time.
+The good news is, that even though IBS is a chronic and long term condition, it is manageable over time.
 The symptoms of IBS typically do not get worse, and with an effective treatment plan, as many as one-third of IBS patients may eventually become symptom-free.

 Often, symptoms alone can provide doctors with the information they need to diagnose IBS.
 Your doctor will perform a physical examination and take a complete medical history that includes a careful review of your symptoms.
 For this reason, it is important to be candid and specific with your doctor about the problems you are having.
 A set of specific symptom criteria (referred to by physicians as the Rome Criteria) has been developed to help physicians diagnose IBS.
 The Rome Criteria is as follows:

 In May 2016, the Rome Foundation released the new Rome IV criteria for diagnosing IBS.
 All around the world, physicians follow this organization’s lead when diagnosing IBS.